Begins March 6, 2017

 In some instances, students have substituted another course for a specified prerequisite.
 In these cases, WEBregistration does NOT recognize that the prerequisite has been satisfied and will prevent registration for the intended course.

 The Course Prerequisite Worksheet screen was developed to allow students to check their ability to register for specific courses and determine if they satisfy the prerequisite.
-This function is available through the WEBstudent menu.
+This function is available through the Monmouth University Portal, myMU and the WebAdvisor menu.

 If you have had a prerequisite substituted, contact your academic advisor and request the department register you for the course.
-You can use WEBregistration to self-register for other courses for which you satisfy the exact prerequisite.
+You can use the Monmouth University Portal, myMU Registration menu to self-register for other courses for which you satisfy the exact prerequisite.

 Students who have not completed course prerequisites, or who are not registered for the prerequisite in a prior term, will be prevented from registering for the course.
 Only department chairs, or their appointed designates, can bypass course prerequisites for registration.
-Use the Course Prerequisite Worksheet screen on your WEBstudent menu.
+Use the Course Prerequisite Worksheet screen on the Monmouth University Portal, myMU which is located on the WebAdvisor menu.

-Curriculum charts for specific programs of study are available using WEBstudent.
-Students are encouraged to utilize their curriculum chart, in conjunction with their academic audit, when preparing their course schedule for WEBregistration.
+Curriculum charts for specific programs of undergraduate and graduate study are published each year and are available for review in the Monmouth University undergraduate and graduate catalogs.
+Students are encouraged to utilize their curriculum chart, in conjunction with their academic audit, when preparing their course schedule for Registration.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) establishes the rights of all students to limited access to certain records and information; to review, seek correction of, and add explanations to records; and to receive a hearing on allegations of violations.
 The University may not require a waiver of these rights in its admission, academic, or service requirements.

-Information such as grades, financial records, and financial aid records may be released to parent(s) of Monmouth University students who are dependents of their parents as defined by the International Revenue Service (IRS), provided that the parent(s) furnish proof of such dependency, or the student completes a "FERPA Waiver Release" form.
-The FERPA form can be submitted via the student's e-FORMS account which is accessible from WEBstudent.
+Information such as grades, financial records, and financial aid records may be released to parent(s) of Monmouth University students who are dependents of their parents as defined by the International Revenue Service (IRS).
+To establish parents' eligibility to receive such a disclosure, the University must first obtain a copy of the parents' most recent tax return (at least the first page where dependents are listed, the financial portions may be redacted).
+The student may also elect to grant access to grades, financial records, and financial aid records to their parent(s) by completing a "FERPA Waiver Release" form from their e-FORMS account which is accessible from the Monmouth University student portal, myMu.

-A copy of Student Records Policies and Procedures for Monmouth University, developed in support of the Family Educational Rights and Privacy Act, may be obtained at the Office of Registration and Records, Wilson Hall, Room 208, or from the Registrar's FERPA Policy Web page.
+A copy of Student Records Policies and Procedures for Monmouth University, developed in support of the Family Educational Rights and Privacy Act, may be obtained at the Office of the Registrar, Wilson Hall, Room 206, or from the Registrar's FERPA Policy Web page.

-Directory Information:The following information may be released by the University without the student's permission unless the student states, in writing (utilizing e-FORMS) within the first two weeks of the fall semester (or within the first two weeks of the spring semester for students entering Monmouth in the spring semester), that he or she does not want his or her directory information released.
+Directory Information:The following information may be released by the University without the student's permission unless the student states that he or she does not want his or her directory information released.
 The student must submit this request using the FERPA - Do Not Disclose e-FORM.
 The "Do Not Disclose" will remain in place indefinitely unless the student submits a written request to have it removed.

-Monmouth University graduates students four times each year.
-For 2013/2014, the graduation dates are:
+Monmouth University graduates students in January, May, July, and August each year.
+For 2017/2018, the graduation dates are:

 Students are encouraged to visit the Monmouth University Web site for current graduation information.
-In addition, the Application for Graduation may also be accessed via WEBstudent and e-FORMS.
+In addition, the Application for Graduation may also be accessed via the Monmouth University Portal, myMU and e-FORMS.

 No substitutions and/or waivers will be accepted after the deadline date.